Perspective | Streetcar from Georgetown to Glen Echo was area’s most memorable ride

 Open sesame?

-A sesame seed is a very small thing and yet it looms large in Don Rockwell’s memory.
+A sesame seed is a very small thing, and yet it looms large in Don Rockwell’s memory.
 Don is desperate to recall the details of a TV commercial he swears he saw around 1970, when he was an 8- or 9-year-old growing up in Silver Spring.
 Can you help?

 “It was a cartoon of these four sesame seeds, dressed up like hippies and playing a rock-and-roll song,” Don wrote.